ge-ne/ctan-o-mat/README.md

 ### PREREQUISITE: LWP

 *ctan-o-mat* uses the LWP bundle to connect to the remote server and such.
 Thus it has to be installed.
-With the help of Per you can install it with the following command line:
+With the help of Perl you can install it with the following command line:

 ```
 perl -MCPAN -e 'install Bundle::LWP'